NidwijaB/java_assignment1/README.md

 - Automates browser actions with Selenium WebDriver
 - Automatically manages drivers using WebDriverManager
 - Logs useful information using SLF4J and Logback
+- Assignment Notes

+	- Using Java and Selenium, automate follwing steps
+	- Open ChatGPT in Chrome browser (Copilot was used as chatgpt doesn't provide responses for automated input of prompts)
+	- In the message box, write the prompt:

+			Please provide a Python function that accepts parameters from the command line, performs addition on those parameters, and return the result.

+	- Use the copy button to copy the code and save it as a Python file.
+	- If needed, modify the Python function as required.
+	- Generate a CSV file with test data to test the add function with parameters and expected results.
+	- Open online code compiler - (https://www.codechef.com/ide)
+	- Select Python compiler and paste python function from file
+	- Run program by passing test parameters
+	- Generate an HTML report containing output status, time, memory, output from the website, and test case status.
 ---

 ## Requirements